Synchronized swimming at the 2006 Asian Games

-Artistic swimming as Synchronized swimming was contested from December 8 to December 9 at the 2006 Asian Games in Doha, Qatar, with all events taking place at the Hamad Aquatic Centre.
-For the first time in this edition the organizers replaced the solo event with a team event.
+Synchronized swimming was contested from December 8 to December 9 at the 2006 Asian Games in Doha, Qatar, with all events taking place at the Hamad Aquatic Centre.
+Starting in this edition the solo event was replaced by the team event.
 China won both gold medals and topped the medal table, Japan finished second with two silver medals.
 North Korea and Kazakhstan won one bronze medal each.